NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/3kp0aGw.png" height="60%" width="60%" alt="Configure domain member"/>
 </p>
 <p>
-Once you have finished you will get this pop-up and be instructed to restart.
+Once you have finished, you will get this pop-up and be instructed to restart.
 Let it restart and sign in with lab.com\jane_admin.
 </p>
 <br />